 It is completely understandable if you are feeling overwhelmed and distressed after an apartment fire - not only has your home been damaged, but you may have also suffered significant burn injuries from which it will take weeks or even months to recover.
 Or perhaps you have not been involved in the fire yourself but have lost a loved one.
 The obstacles ahead of you seem too great to overcome.
 However, you are not alone.
 An attorney can help you get the means for recovery.

-At Wingate, Russotti, Shapiro & Halperin, LLP, we have more than 25 years of experience advocating for people who sustained great losses in a residential fire throughout the Big Apple.
+At Wingate, Russotti, Shapiro & Halperin, LLP, we have decades of experience advocating for people who sustained great losses in a residential fire throughout the Big Apple.
 Our tenacious New York personal injury lawyers have secured tens of millions of dollars in settlements and verdicts for our clients.
 If you’re looking for a firm with a proven track record of success, the choice is clear.
 Call us today at (212) 986-7353 to learn more about your rights and legal options in a free case evaluation.

 Some landlords, property owners, and managers take shortcuts to maximize their profits in spite of known risks to tenants.
 If your landlord’s negligence contributed to the fire, you may have a valid claim against him/her.
 Our attorneys can conduct a thorough investigation of the circumstances surrounding the accident to identify potential violations such as the following: